Great Resources to Learn Videography and Motion Design Without a Degree

 The story of Pixar is one to behold.
 This book shares the origin story of Pixar and how it came to be, as well as deep dives into its culture and why the company thrives.
 A takeaway I remember is that management requires all employees to take two days per month to work on personal projects, so they don't ever get burned out.
-It's a great insight into the inner workings of how Pixar creates its magic, and a fun read of an awesome story.
+It's a great insight into the inner workings of how Pixar creates its magic, and has fun stories about the Pixar movies we all know and love.
 It's also a good reminder of the importance of always staying creative and trying not to get too caught up in "the grind".

 The value here is more for inspiration and visual re-enforcement of what it takes to be a filmmaker, rather than truly learning fundamentals.
 These accounts give BTS sneak peeks of relevant Hollywood productions and commercial shoots, along with DIY tools and techniques to keep in your back pocket: